 This volunteer experience may also allow participants to defer their student loans during their time in service.
 For student loan deferment or forbearance information, contact Eric Newnum, Associate Director for Loans, at 508-565-1394 or by email at email@example.com.

-The Dominican Republic Corps is open to Stonehill graduates up to age 25 with some Spanish fluency.
+The Dominican Republic Corps is open to Stonehill alumni of the current and previous two graduating classes who have some Spanish fluency.
 No prior teaching experience is necessary, but an interest in working with children is required.

 Orientation and Training